 Directed Study are courses where the learning experience is customized with the mentorship of a member of the faculty.

 Directed Study courses in subject areas outside of Letters & Science, and numbered 398 or higher, are considered Liberal Arts and Science (LAS) courses.
 Directed Study courses may be repeated for credit if course content is not duplicated.
-Directed Study courses do not meet University General Education, Language, or L&S Breadth requirements. [see: L&S Degree Requirements]
+Directed Study courses do not meet Core General Education and are not intended to meet L&S degree requirements for Communication, Quantitative Reasoning, Mathematics, Language, and Breadth.
+Directed Study courses do meet the requirements for Depth of Intermediate/Advanced work, Liberal Arts and Science credit, UW—Madison Experience (Residence), and compute into GPA requirements, when taken for a letter grade [see: L&S Degree Requirements]

 Directed Study courses may not be taken on a Pass/Fail or Audit basis.
-Courses with numbers ending in "99" (e.g., HISTORY 699 ) are graded on an A to F basis.
-Courses with numbers ending in "98" (e.g., HISTORY 698) are graded on a Credit/No Credit basis.
+Courses with numbers ending in "99" (e.g., HISTORY 699 ) are taken for a letter grade.
+Courses with numbers ending in "98" (e.g., HISTORY 698) are taken on a Credit/No Credit basis.

 Graduate courses